xluxeq/GPT2-Telegram-Chatbot/README.md

 ### Installation/How to use:

-1. Install gpt-2 as normal,
+1. Install gpt-2 as normal.

-2. Place this file in src/
+2. Place this file in tsrc/

 3. Install python-telegram-bot through python-pip

-4. Input your telegram botfather bot key in the python file.
+4. Input your telegram botfather bot key in the python file/

 5. run: ```python3 src/GPT2-Learning.py```